Mission and History

 The mission of Iowa Interfaith Power & Light (Iowa IPL) is to inspire and equip people of faith to become leaders finding solutions to climate change.

 Iowa IPL is a statewide organization that is mobilizing the religious community to become leaders in the movement for climate action through education, assistance with carbon footprints reductions, and advocacy for sustainable energy policies.
 We are currently working with over 300 congregations and have over 2,000 individuals on our monthly e-newsletter.

 Publicly launched in October of 2006, Iowa IPL is a part of the national Interfaith Power & Light movement.
 There are currently 40 state IPL programs, the first of which was California IPL, itself modeled on Episcopal Power & Light, both of which were organized by the Rev. Sally Bingham of San Francisco.

 Our most prominent program, Cool Congregations, was developed here in Iowa and now serves as a model for other state affiliates.
 Our Cool Congregations program has trained representatives of over 275 congregations statewide to activate their care for creation by helping members calculate and reduce their household energy use by roughly 10% per year.

-Our newest program, Food, Faith, and Climate, teaches participants how their food choices impact climate change and how our faith traditions call us to respond with practical solutions.
+Our second program, Food, Faith, and Climate, teaches participants how their food choices impact climate change and how our faith traditions call us to respond with practical solutions.

 Download our informational flyer to share with your family, friends, and members of your congregation!